Aaronmedhavi/Aaronmedhavi/README.md

             </a>
           </p>
           <p><strong>Methods Used:</strong> C#, Cinemachine, Terrain, RoadArchitect</p>
           <p>Dive into Velocity Pursuit, where you race through dynamic tracks, challenge your limits in time trials, and engage in high-stakes pursuits.
-Customize your vehicles, strategize your moves, and dominate diverse environments to become the ultimate racing champion in this exhilarating adventure.
+As a solo developer, I created the main level using terrain and RoadArchitect.
+I use cinemachine in order to get the camera to follow the car.
         </div>
       </td>
     </tr>